 In 2001 Mr. Jeffrey Endervelt, a master franchise for the brand in California, purchased the rights to the Blimpie franchise network and moved to focus the growth of the brand back on what had made the model successful again.
 The franchise industry had proven with several brands that the sandwich market was an extremely profitable and effective market segment within franchising.

-Franchise Marketing Systems worked with Blimpie management to define the buyer profile and rework the sandwich franchise model to create a plan that could allow for sales goals to be achieved.
+FMS Franchise worked with Blimpie management to define the buyer profile and rework the sandwich franchise model to create a plan that could allow for sales goals to be achieved.
 When the team of franchise consultants began to work with Blimpie, there were several aspects of the franchise program came to the forefront.